Ikea Hack home office / study : How to create a home office on a budget.

 - Trendy stationery, accessories and even the odd tasteful ornament (I caved!).

 Whilst considering colour schemes, Richard suggested making a statement with a dark grey feature wall, painting the rest of the walls in brilliant white emulsion (which we had left over from our extension project).
 A few tester pots later, Dulux Travels In Colour Monument Grey Flat Matt Emulsion Paint from B&Q emerged as the clear winner.
-We complimented this with the Ikea Tupplur block-out roller blind in grey, (a bargain at only £14).
+We complimented this with the Ikea Tupplur black-out roller blind in grey, (a bargain at only £14).

 With our wishlist in mind, we trawled our favourite shops and websites for ideas.
 We loved some of the freestanding furniture at John Lewis such as the Abacus office range.
 We initially wanted to mix this range with some gorgeous House by John Lewis Oxford Modular Storage Units but we eventually ruled them out on the basis of cost and because we realised that a ‘fitted’ rather than freestanding option would help us to maximise the space.